ibm-cloud-docs/vpc/block_storage_vpc_about.md

 ### Customer-managed encryption (Beta)
 {: #about-vpc-customer-managed-encryption}

 Customer-managed encryption, also called "bring your own key" (BYOK), lets you encrypt your block storage volumes with your own customer root keys (CRKs).
 Customer-managed encryption protects you data while in transit and while at rest.
-For added security, enable the secure import of your CRKs by using import tokens.
+For added security, you can securely import of your CRKs by using import tokens.

+Customer-managed encryption is only available to accounts with special approval to preview this beta feature.
+Contact your IBM Sales representative if you are interested in getting access.
+{:note}

+#### Advantages
+{: #byok-advantages}
+Customer-managed encryption gives you the following advantages over provider-managed encryption:

+* Encryption keys are controlled by you.
+You grant IBM access to use your root keys to encrypt your data.
+* Data is encrypted at rest and in motion at all times using your root keys.
+* You choose the key management service (KMS) you want to use.
+You can select {{site.data.keyword.keymanagementserviceshort}}, a public multi-tenant KMS that is FIPS 140-2 L3 compliant, or the more secure {{site.data.keyword.hscrypto}}, which is FIPS 140-2 L4 compliant.
+* Customer-managed encryption provides better audit records for key usage.
+Your key access is logged in the Activity Tracker with LogDNA service.
+The Activity Tracker lets you track interactions with the VPC.

+#### How it works
+{: #byok-use}

 For data volumes, you specify customer-managed encryption when creating the volume.
 For boot volumes, you can edit the boot volume properties during instance creation and specify customer-managed encryption.
 For procedures, see [Creating block storage volumes with customer managed encryption](/docs/vpc?topic=vpc-block-storage-vpc-encryption).

-Customer-managed encryption is only available to accounts with special approval to preview this beta feature.
-Contact your IBM Sales representative if you are interested in getting access.
-{:note}

 When you use customer-managed encryption, you import your root key to a key management service (KMS) of your choice, either {{site.data.keyword.keymanagementservicelong_notm}} or {{site.data.keyword.hscrypto}}.
 You can also create your root key in the KMS.
 The VPC infrastructure locates the key in the KMS instance and then encrypts the volume.
 For prerequisites and a one-time set up procedure, see [Prerequisites for setting up customer-managed encryption](/docs/vpc?topic=vpc-creating-instances-byok#byok-vsi-prereqs).

 After encrypting your volume, you can't remove the encryption or change it to provider-managed encryption.

-For information about creating customer-managed encryption for volumes during virtual server instance provisioning, see [Customer managed encryption for block storage](/docs/vpc?topic=vpc-creating-instances-byok).

 ## Next Steps
 {: #block-storage-about-next-steps}